 Ancient Greeks once said that Iris was the deity of rainbows and messenger to the Gods.

 When I walked the track here in prison with my friend Doc, he once said, “Rainbows are God’s way of communicating with me.”

 Here’s what I can say about rainbows.
-They are the result of sunlight passing through water in the air and bending in the process.
+They are the result of Sunlight passing through water in the air and bending in the process.
 This bending of light is known as refraction.
-Rainbows occur between 40 and 42 degrees above the horizon and the center of the arc is always directly opposite the sun.
-At sunrise and sunset, the angle of the sunlight allows a person to see a complete semicircle.
-At noon, it is impossible to see a rainbow because the sun is directly overhead.
+Rainbows occur between 40 and 42 degrees above the horizon and the center of the arc is always directly opposite the Sun.
+At Sunrise and Sunset, the angle of the Sunlight allows a person to see a complete semicircle.
+At noon, it is impossible to see a rainbow because the Sun is directly overhead.
 If you are in an airplane, you would be able to see a full circle of a rainbow because there is water and light above and below you.
-And at 6:17 AM one morning, a double rainbow appeared over the Federal prison in Lewisburg, PA that altered the consciousness of many of us prisoners.
+Also, at 6:17 AM one morning, a double rainbow appeared over the Federal prison in Lewisburg, PA that altered the consciousness of many of us prisoners.